alexjisa/TAIFA/README.md

 >
 Description:
 >
 Construction of the index for the sequenced genome and mapping reads against this genome thanks to BWA index and MEM, respectively.
-Conversion of SAM file to BAM, ordering of BAM file by genomic position and index construction by samtools
+Conversion of SAM file to BAM, ordering of BAM file by genomic position and index construction by samtools.
 >
 Link: https://github.com/lh3/bwa/blob/master/README.md ; https://github.com/samtools/samtools
 ```{bash}